kwade4/RAISE-DRI/docs/ai_intro.md

 ✅ The model identifies patterns, structures, or groupings in the data.
 ✅ Commonly used for exploratory data analysis, data preprocessing, or feature extraction.

-## How We Approach Machine Learning Problems
+## How To Approach Machine Learning Problems
 **🧩 Define the Problem**
 The first step is to clearly define the problem you want the machine learning model to solve.
 Understanding the task is critical, whether you're looking to predict a continuous value, classify data into categories, or identify patterns.